Stormtroopers surf the Severn Bore

 Fancy dainty china, scones, scrummy cakes and a forgotten diet?
 Put on your afternoon dress and try the Angel Hotel in Abergavenny.
 Winner of the Tea Council’s prestigious awards they can even add a glass of Champagne.So popular you really need to book.

 Something slightly less glam but no less delicious?
-Home made cakes at the White Monk Cafe Tintern Abbey ( all year) – constant winners with our guests!
+Home made cakes at the White Monk Cafe and Abbey Mill both near Tintern Abbey ( all year) – constant winners with our guests!

 Meet gorgeous butterflies close up at the Butterfly Zoo